ceramic-mug/ceramic-mug.github.io/_posts/2022-01-07-djiminise.md

 ![Drone photo](/assets/IMG_1883.jpg)

-I named my drone "Asher," which means "Happy" or "Blessed" in Hebrew (אָשֵׁר). אָשֵׁר is the first word in the Psalms and the name of one of the sons of Jacob ([Genesis 30:12-13](https://www.biblegateway.com/passage/?search=gen+30%3A12-13&version=NIV)).
+I named my drone "Asher," which means "Happy" or "Blessed" in Hebrew: אָשֵׁר . אָשֵׁר is the first word in the Psalms and the name of one of the sons of Jacob ([Genesis 30:12-13](https://www.biblegateway.com/passage/?search=gen+30%3A12-13&version=NIV)).
 I named the drone Asher (אָשֵׁר) because of its small, gentle size and happy buzz when it flies.

 I decided to paint my drone with a variety of bright colors to match its name.
 I used cheap acrylics from an art store, and they worked nicely.